Fitbit Sense 2 vs Versa 4: What's the difference between these smartwatches?

 (Image credit: Grace Walsh/Future)

-For those new to smartwatches or looking for something simple, both the Fitbit Sense 2 and Fitbit Versa 4 offer a great range of features.
-The best way of looking at it perhaps is that the Fitbit Versa 4 is a more paired-back, basic version of the Sense 2, hence the heavy price difference.
+The Fitbit Sense 2 and Fitbit Versa 4 offer great features for those new to smartwatches or looking for something simple.
+The best way of looking at it is perhaps that the Fitbit Versa 4 is a more paired-back, basic version of the Sense 2.

 Both watches have built-in GPS, meaning you can leave your phone at home and track your activity via the watch alone.
-As Fitbit is owned by Google, there is support for both Google Wallet and Google Maps, with Google Assistant hopefully on the way soon.
+Google now owns Fitbit, bringing it into line with their own fitness tracker offering, so there is support for Google Wallet, Google Maps, and Google Assistant build into all new devices like these.
 This means you can use your watch for turn-by-turn navigation on your wrist and pay for items on your watch anywhere that accepts Google Pay.
 This wasn't a feature upon launch of these products but I'm pleased to say it's now available.

-There are also more than 40 exercise modes to choose from on both devices, including activities like running and hiking all the way through to HIIT, dancing, and even CrossFit.
-Thanks to the sensors on the watch, if you forget to enable a program and start exercising, your watch will automatically detect it so you don't lose out on the data.
-This is one of my favourite features, but it's one offered by most other Fitbits too.
+There are more than 40 exercise modes on both devices, including running and hiking, HIIT, dancing, and even CrossFit.
+If you forget to enable a program and start exercising, automatic activity detection technology on the watch will detect your movement and record an activity, so you don't lose out on the data.
+This is one of my favourite features - but it's one offered by most other Fitbits as well.

-The Sense 2 has a skin temperature sensor for stress tracking via the ECG app and a sensor on the casing, which can be used to offer useful insights for those who feel they're frequently stressed and perhaps at risk of burnout.
-The ECG app, which is also available on the Versa 4, tracks your heart rhythm as part of this and can recognise signs of atrial fibrillation, which you can take to your doctor for consideration and potential diagnosis.
+The Fitbit Sense 2 has a skin temperature sensor for stress tracking via the ECG app and a sensor on the casing, which can offer useful insights for those who feel they're frequently stressed and perhaps at risk of burnout.
+The ECG app, also available on the Versa 4, tracks your heart rhythm as part of this and can recognise signs of atrial fibrillation, which you can take to your doctor for consideration and potential diagnosis.

 However, surprisingly, neither the Fitbit Sense 2 nor the Versa 4 support third-party apps like Spotify.
-This was a feature I loved about the Fitbit Versa 3, being able to change my music from my wrist on the go, but it's gone with the latest upgrade and the more expensive Sense 2 doesn't offer it point blank.
-However, this isn't entirely unusual for smartwatches like these - Garmin's Venu Sq2 doesn't, a comparable fitness device, doesn't offer this either.
+This was a feature I loved about the Fitbit Versa 3 - being able to change my music from my wrist on the go - but it's gone with the latest upgrade and the more expensive Sense 2 doesn't offer it point blank.
+However, this isn't entirely unusual for smartwatches like these - Garmin's Venu Sq2, a comparable fitness device, doesn't offer this either.

 This is where users will see the key differences between the Fitbit Sense 2 vs Versa 4, and where the explanation for the substantial price difference reveals itself.
-Both watch off the essentials in the Fitbit fitness tracking arsenal, such as heart rate, calorie burn, step count, and connectivity to the Fitbit app to review these statistics in weekly, monthly, and yearly roundups.
+Both offer all the essentials in the fitness tracking arsenal, such as heart rate, calorie burn, step count, and connectivity to the Fitbit app to review these statistics in weekly, monthly, and yearly roundups.

-It's not hugely important if you're just looking to count your steps or use your tracker for stationary activities like strength training, but if you are planning on tracking other cardio activities like walking as a workout or cycling as a workout, it's pretty essential.
-Testing out the Sense 2 a couple of months later, I didn't have this issue at all - the GPS connected quickly and automatically.
+It's not hugely important if you're just looking to count your steps or use your tracker for stationary activities like strength training - but if you track other cardio activities like walking as a workout or cycling as a workout, it's pretty essential.
+In testing out the Sense 2, I didn't have this issue at all - the GPS connected quickly and automatically.

-The app is another feature of the Fitbit universe that we'd be remiss not to mention as a 6-month free trial of Fitbit Premium comes with a purchase of either device.
-On both, you're able to access even more features like your sleep profile, Daily Readiness Score, workout videos, and recipe tutorials.
-It's a great feature for new buyers.
+The Fitbit app is another feature of the Fitbit universe that we'd be remiss not to mention - especially since both devices come with a 6-month free trial of Fitbit Premium.
+You can access even more features via the paid-for app subscription on both devices, such as your sleep profile, Daily Readiness Score, workout videos, and recipe tutorials.
+It's a great feature included for new buyers - after the 6 months is up, you'll pay £7.99, so be sure to cancel in advance.

-The display on the Fitbit Sense 2 and Versa 4 are almost exactly the same - you'll find they both have a high-quality AMOLED, full-colour display at 336 x 336 pixels.
+The Fitbit Sense 2 and Versa 4 displays are almost exactly the same - you'll find they both have a high-quality AMOLED, full-colour display at 336 x 336 pixels.

 The only difference between the two is the standard pre-set watch face.
 On the home screen, you'll find the focus remains on core wellness pillars with icons displaying your stress score, heart rate, Active Zone Minutes (how many minutes in terms of intensity you've been exercising for that day) and sleep score, rather than classic fitness statistics like heart rate, steps, and calorie burn like on the Fitbit Versa 4.

-Battery charging cables for the Fitbit Sense 2 and Fitbit Versa 4
+Battery life on the Fitbit Sense 2 vs Versa 4

 One of the many reasons I love Fitbit devices is the battery life.
 Compared to other fitness trackers like the Apple Watch, the life of one charge lasts a long time - six days or more to be specific - and over my time testing, I found this was just the minimum.